arkev/UM-Virtual-incepto/wp-content/plugins/advanced-iframe/readme.txt

 * Standalone version - can be used in ANY php page!
 * And much more...

+In the free version you can enable the pro administration.
+So you can see which settings are available there.

-You can find the comparison chart here: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-comparison-chart See the pro demo here: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo = Administration =
+You can find the comparison chart here: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-comparison-chart See the pro demo here: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo

+= Administration =
 * Go to Settings -> Advanced iFrame

 =	Quick start guide =
+The quickstart guide is also available as video: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-video-tutorials

 To include a webpage to your page please check the following things first:

 *	Check if your page page is allowed to be included http://www.tinywebgallery.com/blog/advanced-iframe/free-iframe-checker!